Rightsizing Tips: Spices

 According to McCormick & Company, Inc., the only items with an indefinite shelf life are salt and Vanilla Extract.
 Here are the general guidelines for other residents of your spice cabinet:

 Extracts (other than Vanilla) 2-3 years

 Keep spices in their original containers whenever possible, although other airtight containers work well too.
 Store in cool dark cabinet, in alphabetical order for easy access.
 Stacked shelves or a turntable work really well.
 Avoid placing frequently use spices above the stove or in direct sunlight.
-Repeated exposure to heat and humidity will impact spice longevity and cause them to clump together or the colors to fade.
+Repeated exposure to heat and humidity will impact spice longevity and cause them to clump together and lose their flavor.